apanimesh061/apanimesh061.github-io/projects/curvematcher.md

 - - -

-#### Future Work
+#### Part II
 Currently the build was done using `CMake`.
-I am currently trying to make this work on Visual Studio 2015 with a GUI Interface created using QT Framework.
+I tried to make a version that runs on Visual Studio 2015 and a GUI interface using Windows Forms.
+I have discussed about it [here]().